Grimshady1990/calculator-FP/text-files/README.md

 # The Frankulator 5000 🧮

-Welcome to **The Frankulator 5000** — a delightfully springy, slightly sarcastic, and unapologetically retro calculator, handcrafted as the final project for [The Odin Project Foundations Course](https://www.theodinproject.com/).
+Welcome to **The Frankulator 5000** — a delightfully springy, and unapologetically retro calculator, handcrafted as the final project for [The Odin Project Foundations Course](https://www.theodinproject.com/).

 ## 📱 Optimized for Humans (and Their Devices)